Exotic aspherical 4-manifolds: Characteristic subgroups

 \section{Characteristic subgroups}

 To complete the proof of Theorem~\ref{thm:exotic-mfld} (in light of Theorems~\ref{thm:relative} and \ref{thm:lifttoD}), it suffices to show that \emph{any} potential diffeomorphism $Q(X)\to Q(X')$ would lift to a diffeomorphism $D(X)\to D(X')$.
-We will see that this lifting problem is easily recast in terms of the behavior of the subgroup $\pi_1(D(X)) \leq \pi_1(Q(X))$ under automorphisms of $\pi_1(Q(X))$.
+This lifting problem can be recast in terms of the behavior of the subgroup $\pi_1(D(X)) \leq \pi_1(Q(X))$ under automorphisms of $\pi_1(Q(X))$.